furkan3ayraktar/clojure-polylith-realworld-example-app/readme.md

 (def profile spec/profile)
 ```

-As you can see, the interfaces are just passing through to the real implemantation encapsulated in the component.
+As you can see, the interfaces are just passing through to the real implementation encapsulated in the component.

 One example of using these interfaces can be found under `handler.clj` namespace of `rest-api` base:
 ```clojure